FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 This allows the user to specify the calculation as a JSON file and feed the input to the simulation engine.

 **Modelling Behavior Change**
-This has a major advantage over the stochastic approaches in other load profile generators such as CREST [xxx] or SynPro [xxx]: With the LPG it is
+This has a major advantage over the stochastic approaches in other load profile generators such as CREST [@mckenna_high-resolution_2016] or SynPro [@fischer_stochastic_2016]: With the LPG it is
 easy to model both the impact of homogenous resident such as neighborhoods with lots of young families, a retirement community or a student neighborhood and to analyze the impact of changing behavior patterns or population structures.